-If a student wishes to take a graduate-level course outside of Brandeis in an accredited graduate program other than those in the consortium, they must request permission from the Associate Program Director.
+If a student wishes to take a graduate-level course outside of Brandeis in an accredited graduate program other than those in the consortium, they must request permission from the associate program director.
 Such courses would be included in the maximum limit of one non-Brandeis course each semester.
 Please note that there is no guarantee that a student will be able to take a course at a non-consortium university, and such decisions and the appropriate procedures will be determined on a case-by-case basis.
+Students will be responsible for paying tuition for the course to the non-consortium university.